Hieromon/AutoConnect/mkdocs/otabrowser.md

     ESP8266WebServer httpServer;
     ESP8266HTTPUpdateServer updateServer;
     AutoConnect portal(httpServer);
     updateServer(&httpServer);
     ```
     This sharing specification is the same for ESP32.

-The execution result of the above sketch should be as follows. [^2]
+The result of the above sketch should be as follows. [^2]

 [^2]: The authentication dialog is displayed first.

 <span style="display:block;margin-left:auto;margin-right:auto;width:282px;height:362px;border:1px solid lightgrey;"><img data-gifffer="images/webupdate.gif" data-gifffer-height="360" data-gifffer-width="280" /></span>

-!!! faq "How LED ticking during an update"
+!!! faq "How LED ticking during updates"
-    You **cannot** get the ticker with LED during an update by using this way.
-It is since the current implementation of the **ESP8266HTTPUpdateServer class provided Arduino core library does not supply** an LED pin to the ESP8266HTTPUpdate class.
+    You **cannot** get the ticker with LED during updates by using this way.
+It is since the current implementation of the ESP8266HTTPUpdateServer class of the Arduino core **library does not assign an LED PIN** to the ESP8266HTTPUpdate class.

 ### <i class="fa fa-wrench"></i> How to make the binary sketch